Skip links

 The Best Day in the Life Videos

-Stories that reveal what it’s really like to do a specific job at your company, combined with insights into culture, are powerful.
-That’s why A Day in the life Video is a must-have in your employee storytelling content library to attract top talent.
+A Day in the Life Video (DITL) is a must-have in your employee storytelling content library to attract top talent.

-Candidates want to know two things, right off the bat.
-Firstly, they want to learn about your overall culture.
-Secondly, they want to see what it’s like to do their job at your company.
+Candidates want to know two things, immediately.
+First, they want to learn about your overall culture.
+Second, they want to see what it’s like to do the job at your company.
 Therefore, the better you illustrate those dual realities, the better you influence candidates to take an action.
-“Day in the life” employee stories that incorporate both elements are great content for filling your important positions.
+“Day in the life” employee stories are important to achieving a realistic picture and therefore improve quality of hire and retention.

 Additionally, when you provide a clear picture of the day-to-day employee experience, you’ve set the right expectation for candidates once they join your team.
 And, when you faithfully represent your real culture, you avoid dramatic turnover and increase retention.
 What your candidates see is what they get once they join.